Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Note that we have chosen $\gamma$ small enough so that by Lemma \ref{lm:fresh-vertices-are-not-often} we get

 Thus

 for some $C_1, c_1 > 0$.
-Now using a union bound over $k$ (observe that $T_k = \infty$ for $k> n^2$) and \eqref{eq:good_potential_eq3} from Lemma \ref{lm:good-potential} (recall that $b = a \gamma$) we obtain \eqref{eq:goal_17}, thus concluding the proof. \end{proof}
+Now using a union bound over $l$ (observe that $T_l = \infty$ for $l > n^2$) and \eqref{eq:good_potential_eq3} from Lemma \ref{lm:good-potential} (recall that $b = a \gamma$) we obtain \eqref{eq:goal_17}, thus concluding the proof. \end{proof}

 From now on we fix $b$ to be the constant guaranteed by Lemma \ref{lm:all-paths-are-good}.
-Let $S_t$ be the set of endpoints of all straight paths in $\core_{t-}$ with potential at least $b\log^2 n$ and let $\rho_k$ denote the $k$-th moment $t$ when the CRW enters a vertex from $S_{t}$ by a backtrack.
-Note that $\rho_k$ are stopping times and if $S_t \neq \emptyset$ then $t < \tau_{c}$.
-Moreover, the minimal path in $S_t$ with potential at least $b\log^2 n$ and an endpoint $\crw_{\rho_k}$ is uniquely determined.
-Let us denote this path by $P_k$.
+Let $S_t$ be the set of endpoints of all straight paths in $\core_{t-}$ with potential at time $t$ at least $b\log^2 n$ and let $\rho_k$ denote the $k$-th moment $t$ when the CRW enters a vertex from $S_{t}$ by a backtrack.
+More precisely, set $\rho_0 = 0$, and for $k \ge 1$,